XiaoxiaoSun0321/global_mean_field_power/README.md

 ## Installation

+No further installation needed.
+Function files are directly runnable in Matlab and Python.

 ## Usage

-Explain how users can use your project and provide code examples or demonstrations to illustrate its functionality.
-Include instructions on how to run the code, use specific features, or configure settings.
+Provided function file 'gmfp.m' calculate

 ## Features

 - Feature 1: Two versions have been provided to run in both Matlab and Python.
-- Feature 2: Example in both enviroment has been provided
+- Feature 2: Examples in both enviroment have been provided

-## Contributing

-We welcome contributions from the community!
-If you would like to contribute to the project, please follow the guidelines in this section.
-Include instructions on how to submit bug reports, feature requests, and pull requests.
-You can also mention any coding conventions or branch naming conventions to be followed.

 ## License